keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 - August Kuznetsova, the lead guitarist (they/them)
 	- Ana's stoner buddy, and the reason she smokes
 	- band's composer
+	- taught Ana about maintaining her clothes, and how to hand sew
+	-
 	- description:
 		- ~~ 5'7"